Results, Retakes, and Error-Log Reuse

 Key Takeaways

-• The BCBA exam is pass/fail, and candidates generally receive their result at the testing center after completing the exam.
+• The BCBA exam is pass/fail; candidates generally receive their result at the testing center, and detailed score reports are accessed through the Pearson VUE account.

-• If unsuccessful, a retake application is available in the BACB account within 48 hours, and the next attempt must be at least 30 days after the prior attempt.
+• If unsuccessful, the retake application appears in the BACB account (BACB states within 48 hours), and the next attempt must be at least 30 days after the prior one.

-• Candidates may retake the BCBA exam for up to 8 total attempts within the 2-year period after initial application approval.
+• You may take up to 8 total attempts within the 2-year authorization window that begins at initial application approval.

-A fail result is feedback for retake planning.
-It is not permission to disclose exam content, reconstruct questions, or ask others what they saw.
-Preserve exam security and work only from lawful materials, official outlines, score information, and your memory of broad content areas without item content.
+A fail is feedback for retake planning, not a verdict on ability and not permission to disclose content.
+Preserve exam security: do not reconstruct questions, ask others what they saw, or post recollections.
+Work only from lawful materials — the official TCO, the Ethics Code, your score report's domain feedback, and your own broad memory of weak content areas without item content.
+Treat the result as data about a preparation system, not a fixed statement about you.

 SituationBest next action